 Contact sensors reverse the gate after the gate has made contact with a person or object.
 This allows safety equipment to be mounted on moving gates to protect spaces that cannot be protected by other safety sensors.

-Non-contact sensors are the preferred method of safety equipment because the gate will reverse before hitting a person or object.
+Non-contact sensors are the preferred method of safety equipment because the power gate will reverse before hitting a person or object.
 The most common method of non-contact sensor is a photo-electric eye.
 We strongly recommend using a thru-beam style which has an infrared transmitter and an infrared receiver.
 In the upper midwest we have seen photo-electric eyes that use reflectors fail time and time again.
-The eye receives the infrared beam and allows the gate to function until the beam is broken for a person or object at which point the gate reverses.
+The eye receives the infrared beam and allows the gate to function until the beam is broken for a person or object at which point the power gate reverses.
 These are often used across driveways.